 If this proxy is signed and returned, it will be voted in accordance with your instructions shown below.
-If you do not specify how the proxy should be voted, it will be voted FOR item 1, and AGAINST items 2 and 3.
+If you do not specify how the proxy should be voted, it will be voted for item 1, and AGAINST items 2 and 3.

+FOR WITHHELD FOR AGAINST ABSTAIN

-The Board of Directors recommends a vote FOR: The Board of Directors recommends a vote AGAINST: FOR WITHHELD 1.
-Election of Directors (see reverse) 2.
-A shareholder resolution regarding equal employment opportunity report FOR, except vote withheld from the following nominee(s): A shareholder resolution regarding global human rights standards
+1. Election of Directors (see reverse) 2.
+A shareholder resolution regarding equal employment opportunity report

+FOR, except vote withheld from the following nominee(s): 3.
+A shareholder resolution regarding global human rights standards

-Change of Address/Comr (see reverse) nents Namakura/a) Data
+Change of Address/Comments (see reverse)

+Signature(s) Date